rlauer6/Query-Param/README.md

 Returns a list of array references that contain key/value pairs in the same vein as `List::Util::pairs`.

+## param

+    my @names = $q->param;
+    my $value = $q->param('key');

+Returns the list of all parameter names when called with no arguments.

+When called with a key, returns the value for that parameter.
+If the parameter occurred multiple times in the original query string, returns an array reference of values.
+Otherwise, returns a scalar value.

+This method is provided for compatibility with `CGI-`param>, but unlike CGI.pm, it always returns a scalar or array reference regardless of context.
+Internally, it delegates to `get()`.

+## params

+    my $hashref = $q->params;

+Returns a hash reference containing all decoded parameters.

+Each key corresponds to a parameter name.
+The value is either a scalar (if the parameter had a single value) or an array reference (if the parameter occurred multiple times).

+This method is intended as a replacement for `CGI-`Vars> and provides a consistent view of all parameters for inspection, testing, or export.

 ## set

 Sets a query string parameter.